jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 4.3.1 (2023/01/06) =
+* Fix: Avoid the E_PARSE error on some PHP versions.
+* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
+Thank you!

 = 4.3.0 (2022/12/28) =
 * Fix: Required PHP version was a bit too high.
 * Fix: There was useless console.logs  in the code and a useless call in the admin.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.2.9 (2022/11/28) =
 * Fix: There was a crash on some versions of PHP (not sure which ones).